Quickstart guide for Enterprises

 ## Review trust and compliance resources

 Review the [Trust Center](https://trust.sonarsource.com/) for security attestations and SaaS security documentation.
-For ongoing enterprise administration after setup, the [getting-started-with-enterprise](https://docs.sonarsource.com/sonarqube-cloud/getting-started-with-enterprise "mention") section is the best next stop.
+For ongoing enterprise administration after setup, the [Getting started with Enterprise](/sonarqube-cloud/getting-started-with-enterprise.md) section is the best next stop.

 ---